jvrunion/mercury/grids.md

 ##Edge

-###Standard presentation box with paddings and margins.
+###Standard presentation box with padding and margins.

     .edge {
         margin: 3.35% 5.35%;